 But from this town the road was forking going towards unknown lands: we asked locals how far was Koman harbour, and we were answered it was just a couple of km away.
 We started to walk on a rather isolated road with no traffic whatsoever until a car stopped some km later: they were going exactely to Koman ferry and took us "Ska lek" (without lek, for free).

 Eventually we realized how lucky we were: the boat pier was actually 26km away and not 2 as we were said, and the car that picked us up was the only one that would eventually reach this isolated place!
 That's why we would seriously advice against hitchhiking this route: unless you really get stuck, your chances of getting to Koman are minimal.
-So you better take a local bus and make sure to know where is it leaving from, or for your peace of mind, you can book an organized tour.
+So you better take a local bus and make sure to know where is it leaving from.

 Our journey on the Koman Lake by Bus Boat